g-i-wilson/canoedb/README.md

 - **Auto-dereferencing:** API queries spanning multiple tables are dereferenced automatically
 - **Simple Referencing:** left column is always the reference ID
 - **Reliable:** data is *appended* to CSV files (O_APPEND) and cannot be deleted.
 "Transform" modifiers such as "Last" (See #API) can be used to return the latest data written.
-- **In-Memory:** In 64-bit age, cost rather than address space is typically limits memory capacity.
-If the growth of your data set is roughly proportional to the size of your organization or company, and the volume of RAM you can afford, then an in-memory database makes sense.
 - **Built-in Multithreaded HTTP Server:** The Database class can be called directly, or run via the CanoeServer class.

 ### Prerequisites